The Bankrate promise

 Bank loan: Best for established businesses

-Bank loans come from traditional banks and credit unions.
+Of the various different types of LLC loans, these are the most traditional.
+Bank loans come from established banks and credit unions.
 They’re generally reserved for business owners with good or excellent credit.
 Compared to alternative business lenders, they tend to have strict requirements like a minimum of two years in business and annual revenue requirements of at least $100,000.

 Despite the stringent lending guidelines, the best banks for small business loans are worth considering as they often come with lower borrowing costs compared to what you’ll find with other lenders.
 Most bank loans also allow you to repay the amount you borrow over an extended period, making the monthly payments more affordable.